brendt/stitcher.io/src/content/blog/2021-08-25-how-rational-are-you-really.md

 ---

 How sure are we of our opinions?
-How fiercely and emotionally do we defend those opinions, even when haven't thought them through all that well?
+How fiercely and emotionally do we defend those opinions, even when we haven't thought them through all that well?
 And can we admit it when we're wrong, maybe apologise and move on?

 I don't want to start a fight over tabs or spaces, importing types or not; but I do want to encourage you to critically look at your own opinions.
 Wonder whether you thought them through well enough; and if you'd be willing to change them, if they turn out to be more biased than you thought.